Kid Care: Bowlegs and Knock Knees

 Bowlegs and knock knees almost always correct themselves as your child reaches adolescence.
 So, if you wait it out, you’ll probably notice that, over time, the curves become less and less noticeable.

 In some cases...

 If the curves in your child’s legs are getting progressively worse, which is rare, braces or surgery may be recommended.
-These help straighten your child’s legs.
+These help straighten your child’s legs and prevent future problems.